 What Is A Co-Borrower?

-Every loan has different requirements.
+But first, it’s important to understand that every loan has different requirements.
 For example:

 - VA loans require a DTI of no more than 60%, but all borrowers must be qualified veterans, service members or their spouses.